lambospeed/YodleeApp/README.md

 ### demo
 This folder contains a demo video of the App carrying out its function.
 To watch the video, download the video on to your system and open it using any Video Player.

-### Questions?
-Feel free to contact me at priyanka.satish01@gmail.com for any questions regarding the App.